engellab/DSRP/README.md

-# 🧠 Doubly Stochastic Renewal package
+# 🧠 Doubly Stochastic Renewal Process
 A Set of Tools for Simulating and Analyzing Spiking Irregularity.

+## 📘 References

+If you use this package, please cite:

+Aghamohammadi, C., Chandrasekaran, C., & Engel, T. A. (2024).
+Doubly stochastic renewal processes for modeling neuronal spiking. bioRxiv.
+[DOI: https://www.biorxiv.org/content/biorxiv/early/2024/02/23/2024.02.21.581457.full.pdf]

 ## Overview